jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

 - Better IDE integration
 - More intuitive APIs for left-to-right readers

-In the end, I would probably say that going one way or another largely depends on what are the values, intention and audience of the specific language or libraries.
+As you can see, both approaches have multiple upsides, and that is probably why this is a controversial topic: there is no apparent "right" choice.
+In the end, I would say that going one way or another largely depends on what are the values, intention and audience of the specific language or libraries.

-In BuckleScript's case, I think it made sense to go with the data-first approach, as it is targeting developers that come from JavaScript —an uncurried, object-oriented language— and are finding the new language for the first time.
-Because JavaScript is not a curried language, these developers might not find that much value in the advantages of data-last, while the more straight forward inference, simpler error messages and better editor integration of data-first can be really helpful.
+In BuckleScript's case, I think it made sense to go with the data-first approach, as it is targeting developers that come from JavaScript and are exploring a new language.
+Because JavaScript is not a curried language, the value these developers might get back from straight forward inference, simpler error messages and better editor integration of data-first might be more helpful than the advantages of data-last.

 Thanks for reading!
-I hope the goal of the post was accomplished and it helped make clearer what the rationale was behind this decision.
-If you want to share any feedback, leave a comment on the orange site or reach out [on Twitter](https://twitter.com/javierwchavarri/).
+I hope the goal of the article was accomplished and it helped make clearer what the rationale was behind this decision.
+If you want to share any feedback, please reach out [on Twitter](https://twitter.com/javierwchavarri/).

 Keep shipping! 🚀

+_Thanks a lot to [Yawar Amin](https://twitter.com/yawaramin/) for reviewing an early version of this article, and to [Cheng Lou](https://twitter.com/_chenglou) for taking the time to answer every question I had about this topic._

 [^tlast]: In OCaml, it's idiomatic to use `t` as the main type of a module, so data-first and data-last are commonly referred to as _t-first_ and _t-last_.
 The former, more generic naming is used in this article.